alexarriete/BlazorCommon/Readme.md

 ## Summary

 As you can see, it is enough to change the data source and that the objects in this list belong to a class derived from RowBase.
 There are many things that can be configured.
-We invite you to explore the complete code of the project in [GitHub.](https://github.com/alexarriete/BlazorCommon)
+We invite you to explore the complete code of the project in [GitHub.](https://github.com/alexarriete/BlazorCommon).

+Examples can be seen in [acernuda.com](https://acernuda.com/software)